ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/remove-ts-data.markdown

   No return value.

 * **Exceptions**
-  Exceptions are not generated.
+   * If the document doesn't exist, a `DocumentDoesNotExistException` exception is thrown.
-  Attempting to remove nonexistent entries results in a noop and does not generate an exception.
+   * Attempting to remove nonexistent entries results in a noop and does not generate an exception.

 ---